DEFINITION of trismus

 greek The term derives from Greek trismos (τρισμός), meaning “a scream, grinding, or gnashing of teeth,” akin to trizein “to squeak or gnash,” entered English via New latin around 1693 to denote tetanus-related lockjaw

-Med roots Appendix A Prefixes Appendix B Combining Forms Appendix C Suffixes Appendix D Suffix forms
+Med roots dictionary Appendix A Prefixes Appendix B Combining Forms Appendix C Suffixes Appendix D Suffix forms